hashdist/hashdist/doc/source/plans/installing.rst

     <...>

-If a software distribution bundles its own isolated Hashdist environment then the ``hit`` command should be rebranded (e.g., ``qsnake-hit``), and it should read a different configuration file.
+If a software distribution bundles its own isolated HashDist environment then the ``hit`` command should be rebranded (e.g., ``qsnake-hit``), and it should read a different configuration file.
 Similarly, the Python package should be rebranded (e.g.,